ashishsoll/DETERMINANTS-OF-ECONOMIC-GROWTH-OF-A-NATION/README.md

 The main folder consists of the literature document which has the abstract and literature review.
 The Data folder consists of various files used for analysis in this project.
-The Code folder consists of hte code written in a certain programming language.
+The Code folder consists of the code written in a certain programming language.
 Technical Reports folder consists of the output of the code.

 Refer to read.me files in the individual folders for more details.